MuhammadRidha7/Shia-vs-Sunni/README.md

 Abu Bakr stayed at his wife's until the news of the death of The Prophet (s) came. \
 `Tarikh Tabari, vol 2, page 442`

-Umar had stayed in Madina and was present on last Thursday of The Prophet's (s) life, and denied him being given pen and paper. \
+Umar stayed in Madina and was present on last Thursday of The Prophet's (s) life (in which he denied him being given pen and paper). \
 `Tarikh Tabari, vol 2, page 442`

 If they had not disobeyed, Abu Bakr wouldn't have gotten the chance to lead the prayer, and neither of the two would have gotten the chance to be at the Saqifah.
 And they were cursed for it by The Prophet (s) himself.
+And as the caliph, they went on to attack the house of Fatima, as we examined in section 4.

 #